SchematicHQ/schematic-go/api/docs/CompanyCrmDealsResponseData.md

 ### NewCompanyCrmDealsResponseData

-`func NewCompanyCrmDealsResponseData(dealExternalId string, lineItems []CrmDealLineItem, ) *CompanyCrmDealsResponseData`
+`func NewCompanyCrmDealsResponseData(dealArr string, dealExternalId string, dealMrr string, lineItems []CrmDealLineItem, ) *CompanyCrmDealsResponseData`

 NewCompanyCrmDealsResponseData instantiates a new CompanyCrmDealsResponseData object This constructor will assign default values to properties that have it defined,